-Issuer " Peet Limited (ABN 56 008 665 834) ("Peet") Series " Series 1 - Tranche 1 Peet Bonds - Series 1, Tranche 1 " " Bonds are interest paying, unsubordinated and unsecured debt obligations.
-Each Bond is issued on and subject to the provisions of the Trust Deed and the Terms Bonds are being offered under the simple corporate bond regime Offer size " \$100 million, with the ability to raise more or less Face value " The Face Value and Issue Price is \$100 per Bond Use of proceeds " The proceeds of the Offer will be used to refinance the \$50 million Peet Convertible Notes issued in 2011 ("Peet Convertible Notes") and to diversify Peet's debt capital structure to further strengthen the Peet Group's balance sheet and to support its growth objectives Issue Rating " The issue will not be rated Term " 5 years Maturity Date " 7 June 2021 (unless redeemed early) Guarantee " The payment obligations of the Issuer under the Bonds are guaranteed by certain wholly owned subsidiaries of Peet Interest Rate " Fixed rate of 7.50% Interest Payment Dates " " The first Interest Payment Date will 16 December 2016 Interest will be paid semi-annually in arrears on the following dates in each year as well as on the Maturity Date, or any earlier Redemption Date: - 16 June - 16 December If any of these scheduled dates is not a Business Day, then the Interest Payment Date will be the next Business Day.
-Interest will continue to accrue until that date Early Redemption " The Issuer will only have the right (but not the obligation) to Redeem the Bonds prior to the Maturity Date, following the occurrence of a Tax Even or a Change of Control Event or when a Clean Up Condition subsists Early Redemption rights of Holders " Holders of Bonds will only have the right to require Redemption prior to the Maturity Date following the occurrence of a Change of Control Event (which requires a Holder Resolution to be passed in favour of Redemption) Tax Event " A "Tax Event" will occur if, as a result of a change in a law or in the application or interpretation of a law, there is a more than insubstantial risk that: any payment to a Holder under an Peet Bond will be subject to an amount of withholding or deduction in respect of any Taxes or othe governmental charges for which Peet must pay an Additional Amount; or payment of Interest will not be allowed as a deduction for the purposes of Peet's Australian tax purposes Clean Up Condition " A "Clean Up Condition" will subsist if less than 10% of the aggregate Face Value of the Bonds of that Series remain on issue.
-Change of Control " A "Change of Control Event" will occur if a person together with its associates (as defined in section 12 of the Corporations Act) acquires or come to hold legally or beneficially more than 50.1% of the voting shares (as defined in the Corporations Act) in the capital of the Issuer
+Issuer >> Peet Limited (ABN 56 008 665 834) ("Peet") Series " Series 1 - Tranche 1 Peet Bonds - Series 1, Tranche 1 " 1 " Bonds are interest paying, unsubordinated and unsecured debt obligations.
+Each Bond is issued on and subject to the provisions of the Trust Deed and the Terms Bonds are being offered under the simple corporate bond regime Offer size >> \$75 million, with the ability to raise more or less Face value >> The Face Value and Issue Price is \$100 per Bond Use of proceeds " The proceeds of the Offer will be used to refinance the \$50 million Peet Convertible Notes issued in 2011 ("Peet Convertible Notes") and to diversify Peet's debt capital structure to further strengthen the Peet Group's balance sheet and to support its growth objectives Issue Rating " The issue will not be rated Term " 5 years Maturity Date >> 7 June 2021 (unless redeemed early) Guarantee Interest Rate " " Interest Payment Dates " " The first Interest Payment Date will 16 December 2016 Interest will be paid semi-annually in arrears on the following dates in each year as well as on the Maturity Date, or any earlier Redemption Date: - 16 June - 16 December If any of these scheduled dates is not a Business Day, then the Interest Payment Date will be the next Business Day.
+Interest will continue to accrue until that date Early Redemption " The Issuer will only have the right (but not the obligation) to Redeem the Bonds prior to the Maturity Date, following the occurrence of a Tax Event or a Change of Control Event or when a Clean Up Condition subsists Early Redemption rights of Holders " Holders of Bonds will only have the right to require Redemption prior to the Maturity Date following the occurrence of a Change of Control Event (which requires a Holder Resolution to be passed in favour of Redemption) Tax Event " A "Tax Event" will occur if, as a result of a change in a law or in the application or interpretation of a law, there is a more than insubstantial risk that: any payment to a Holder under an Peet Bond will be subject to an amount of withholding or deduction in respect of any Taxes or other governmental charges for which Peet must pay an Additional Amount; or payment of Interest will not be allowed as a deduction for the purposes of Peet's Australian tax purposes Clean Up Condition " A "Clean Up Condition" will subsist if less than 10% of the aggregate Face Value of the Bonds of that Series remain on issue.
+Change of Control " A "Change of Control Event" will occur if a person together with its associates (as defined in section 12 of the Corporations Act) acquires or comes to hold legally or beneficially more than 50.1% of the voting shares (as defined in the Corporations Act) in the capital of the Issuer